cowsay - Man Page

 -f

 Specifies a particular cow picture file (cowfile) to use.
 If the cowfile spec resolves to an existing file, then it will be interpreted as a path to the cowfile.
-Otherwise, cowsay will search the COWPATH for a cowfile with that name.
+Otherwise, cowsay will search the COWPATH for a cowfile with that name (and a .cow extension).
 Additional cowpath entries may be specified in the COWPATH environment variable.
-To list all cowfiles on the current COWPATH, invoke cowsay with the -l switch.
+To list all cowfiles on the current COWPATH, call cowsay -l.

 -r